Marginal Fermi liquids from Fermi surfaces coupled via matrix boson gas: The Model Action

 keeping in mind that $b_{ij}^{\dagger}(\textbf{q}) = [b_{ji}(\textbf{q})]^{\dagger}$ to satisfy hermiticity.

-Depending on how we interpret the $c$ and $f$ electrons we can describe a few classes of physical systems.
-They could be spin up spin down electrons with $N$ flavors.
-They could be conduction and local moment electrons for the case of heavy fermion systems (in which case the electronic dispersions will have to be modified accordingly and the occupation constraint will have to be implemented) or they could describe electrons in bi-layer systems or excitonic systems etc \cite{Shi_Senthil_Exciton, Patel_Kondo, Osterkorn}.
+Depending on how we interpret the $u$ and $d$ electrons we can describe a few classes of physical systems.
+They could be spin up spin down electrons with $N$ internal flavors.
+They could be conduction and local moment electrons for the case of heavy fermion systems (in which case the electronic dispersions will have to be modified accordingly $\varepsilon_{\textbf{k}} \rightarrow \varepsilon_{\textbf{k}}^{c}, \varepsilon_{\textbf{k}}^{f}$ with matching Fermi surface and the occupation constraint will have to be implemented \cite{Patel_Kondo}) or they could describe electrons in bi-layer systems or excitonic systems \cite{Shi_Senthil_Exciton, Patel_Kondo, Osterkorn}.
+It is also possible to re-interpret $N$ flavors as $N$ layers of 2D metallic sheets as in \cite{Archisman} where they also find marginal Fermi liquid behavior.